 What is PFAS?

-PFAS comprises a family of approximately 6000 fluorinated organic compounds with unique and complex properties.
+PFAS comprises a extensive family of fluorinated organic compounds with unique and complex properties.
 The two best known compounds, Perfluorooctane Sulfonate (PFOS) and Perfluorooctanic acid (PFOA), are the most regulated, and have been banned since the 1970’s due to emerging health concerns in Australia and internationally.

 What does it do?